-A major difference between the nightmares of REM sleep and the night terrors of NREM sleep is that nightmares involve a complex plot that can be recalled in detail, while the images involved with night terrors are very primitive and simplistic, such as fire, a monster, or the ceiling falling in.
+A major difference between the nightmares of REM sleep and the night terrors of NREM sleep is that nightmares involve a complex plot that may be recalled in detail, while the images involved with night terrors are primitive and simplistic, such as fire, a monster, or the ceiling falling down that are not recalled.

 Sleepwalking is more prevalent in children than adults.
-There are many reasons people sleepwalk, but one common theory is that it is hereditary.
+There are many reasons people sleepwalk, but one of them may be hereditary.

 During this time, the sleepwalker may be unresponsive and appear awake.
 Sometimes awakening the sleepwalker can trigger aggression and violent behavior.
 It is best not to wake the sleepwalker.
 Try to redirect the person back to bed if possible.

 Night terrors differ from nightmares.
 They occur during non-REM sleep, generally in the first third of the night.
 They may include incomplete arousal, confusion, unresponsiveness, and amnesia.
 They can occur in a small minority of children up to 8 years old.
 Night terrors may also be accompanied by sleepwalking.